Gn15: History

 Gn15 modeling is a relatively new phenomenon in the model railroading world.
 While the idea of this scale has existed for some time, as evidenced by the early efforts of Marc Horovitz, editor of Garden Railways magazine, Gn15 did not gain any measure of popularity until the Sidelines range of models.
 Following the advent of these kits, a few other lines of kits became available.

-Initial community development took place on Yahoo email groups, but these have been superseded by the forums at Gn15.info as the primary form of communication between the far flung practitioners of this scale.
+Initial community development took place on Yahoo email groups, but these have been superseded by the forums at the now defunct Gn15.info as the primary form of communication between the far flung practitioners of this scale.